DCT

 VI.
 Other Allegations

-• Willful Infringement: The complaint alleges that the Defendant's infringement was and continues to be "in conscious and willful disregard for BottleKeeper's rights."
-(Compl. ¶¶12, 20).
-The basis for this allegation appears to be the assertion that Defendant has "notice" of Plaintiff's patent rights, although the complaint does not specify whether this notice was pre-suit or is based on the filing of the lawsuit itself.
-(Compl. ¶¶7, 15).
+• Willful Infringement: The complaint alleges that Defendant’s infringement was and is willful based on "conscious and willful disregard for BottleKeeper's rights" (Compl. ¶12, ¶20).
+It also makes a general allegation that Defendant has notice of the patents, but does not specify when or how such notice was provided prior to the lawsuit (Compl. ¶7, ¶15).

 VII.
 Analyst’s Conclusion: Key Questions for the Case